Toxic Metals and Chelation

 any other named human activity in the pursuit of excellence in something physical, mental, philanthropic and more,

-is the same energy that the Shortcuts Way For Life urges you to aim towards what you want, not what you don't want.
+is the same energy that the Shortcuts Way of Living urges you to aim towards what you want, not what you don't want.

 Earl Nightingale had such a gravelly voice, deep and husky and energetic.